organisciak/dissertation/document/3_apriori.md

 Microblogging messages, in this case from Twitter, are notably truncated.
 Since Twitter messages are limited to 140 characters, messages often are curt, missing context, and heavily abbreviated.
 This creates problems for parsing the topic of an individual message.<!-- TODO: citations for microblog search... both Jaime and Miles have them-->
-On Twitter, the use of microblogging is so ephemeral and diverse that many information retrieval needs are completely new when introduced and only exist for a short period of time [TODO cite TODO Twitter blog].
+On Twitter, the use of microblogging is so ephemeral and diverse that many information retrieval needs are completely new when introduced and only exist for a short period of time [@chen_improving_2013].

 Microblogging users partially address this problem by encoding some metadata in a structured way.
 For example, `hashtags` are used to describe the topic, theme, or context of a tweet [@efron_information_2011].